Leeds United F.C.: 2010–2020: Return to the Championship

-2017–present: Radrizzani takeover and Premier League return

 On 23 May 2017, Radrizzani announced a 100% buyout of Leeds United, buying the remaining 50% shares from previous co-owner Massimo Cellino, with Radrizzani taking full ownership of the club.
 Garry Monk resigned as head coach two days after the takeover, after one season at the club in which he guided them to seventh place.
-In June 2017, former Spain international Thomas Christiansen was announced as the new head coach of Leeds, joining from APOEL.
-This was followed by Radrizzani introducing Leeds United Ladies back to Leeds United ownership.
-Also in June, Radrizzani completed the purchase of Elland Road from Jacob Adler's company, Teak Commercial Limited for £20 million, using his own company Greenfield Investment Pte Ltd.
+On 15 June 2017, former Spain international Thomas Christiansen was announced as the new head coach.
+This was followed by Radrizzani introducing Leeds United Women back to Leeds United ownership.
+Also, Radrizzani completed the purchase of Elland Road from Jacob Adler's company, Teak Commercial Limited for £20 million, using his own company Greenfield Investment Pte Ltd. Thomas Christiansen was dismissed and replaced with Barnsley manager Paul Heckingbottom on 6 February 2018.
+In May 2018, 49ers Enterprises, the business arm of the San Francisco 49ers, bought shares in the club to become a minority investor.

-On 4 February 2018, Christiansen was dismissed after a bad run of games, leaving the team 10th in the Championship table.
-On 6 February, Paul Heckingbottom was confirmed as Christiansen's replacement.
-On 24 May 2018, Leeds announced that 49ers Enterprises had bought shares in the club to become a minority investor.
-The 49ers Enterprises is the business arm of the NFL side San Francisco 49ers, owned by Denise DeBartolo York, Jed York and John York.

-Heckingbottom was dismissed by Leeds on 1 June 2018 after being at the club for just four months.
-Argentine manager Marcelo Bielsa was named the club's new manager on 15 June, signing a two-year contract with an option of a third year.
-In doing so he became the highest-paid manager in Leeds United's history.

-Bielsa's first season in charge saw Leeds make an impressive start and Leeds remained in the top 2 with Norwich City for the majority of the season, on course for automatic promotion to the Premier League.
+On 1 June 2018, Heckingbottom was dismissed after being at the club for four months and was replaced with Marcelo Bielsa, signing a two-year contract with an option of a third year.
+In doing so he became the highest-paid manager in the club's history.
+Bielsa's first season in charge saw Leeds make an impressive start and remain in the top two with Norwich City for the majority of the season, on course for automatic promotion to the Premier League.
 However, a poor end to the season saw the team lose out on automatic promotion to Sheffield United.
-They entered the play-offs against Derby County; despite winning the first leg 1–0, they ultimately lost 4–3 on aggregate which consigned them to another season in the championship.
+Leeds entered the play-offs against Derby County; despite winning the first leg 1–0, they ultimately lost 4–3 on aggregate which consigned them to another season in the Championship.